eForms Logo

 • Substantial Damage to Property: Three days[4]

-• Termination (Month-to-Month Lease): One month[5]
+• Termination (Month-to-Month Lease): Varies.
+See here for more information[5]

 Prohibited Landlord Actions